 Pre-employment Physical Fitness Test

 Candidates for the position of police officer trainee must pass a physical fitness test consisting of push-ups, sit-ups, a 300-meter sprint, and a 1.5-mile run.
+This test is part of the hiring process.

 Police Officer Physical Agility Test (POPAT)